astrohart/MFR/MFR.CommandLine.Models.Interfaces/README.md

 Gets or sets a string containing the content to be replaced in the file system entries.

+<a name='P-MFR-CommandLine-Models-Interfaces-ICommandLineInfo-ShouldCommitPendingChanges'></a>
+### ShouldCommitPendingChanges `property`

+##### Summary

+Gets or sets a value that indicates whether we are to attempt to commit pending changes to the user's local Git repository, on the current branch, prior to executing the operations.

+<a name='P-MFR-CommandLine-Models-Interfaces-ICommandLineInfo-ShouldCommitPostOperationChanges'></a>
+### ShouldCommitPostOperationChanges `property`

+##### Summary

+Gets or sets a value that indicates whether we are to attempt to commit pending changes to the user's local Git repository, and on the current branch, the changes that have resulted from the operations we've performed.

 <a name='P-MFR-CommandLine-Models-Interfaces-ICommandLineInfo-StartingFolder'></a>
 ### StartingFolder `property`